 We might be able to make a self-defense argument in a murder or attempted murder case, but it will depend on the specific details.

-Unlike an act in a heat of passion provocation, any act that occurred in self-defense causing the death of someone is not murder – or even any type of crime.
+Unlike an act in the heat of passion provocation, any act that occurred in self-defense, causing the death of someone, is not murder – or even any type of crime.
 Under California law, you have the right to defend yourself using physical force.
 However, questions always arise about what level of force is reasonable under the circumstances.

-For example, if you discover an armed burglar inside your home in the middle of the night and who confronts you with their weapon – but you shoot them casing their death – then clearly you were acting reasonably under the circumstances.
+For example, if you discover an armed burglar inside your home in the middle of the night and who confronts you with their weapon – but you shoot them, causing their death – then clearly, you were acting reasonably under the circumstances.

 A criminal defense might make an argument their client was placed in a situation that required them to respond with potentially deadly force in order to protect themselves, or someone else, from imminent danger or great bodily harm.